mindi-archive/website/src/content/legal/terms.md

 When utilizing the feature to share links, bookmarks, or collections publicly, users are required to adhere to the following guidelines:

+### 3.1 Prohibited Content

-3.1 Prohibited Content: Users are strictly prohibited from sharing any content that is:
+Users are strictly prohibited from sharing any content that is:

 - Pornographic or sexually explicit
 - Depicts or promotes violence, including firearms and weapons